 Sessions are free and can be arranged for existing groups, families or on a 1-2-1 basis if needed, with carers and family members very welcome to join in.
 We can work anywhere in Glasgow and Renfrewshire so just let us know what area you’d like sessions to be held and we can arrange this as far as is possible.

 Sites, activities and session times are very flexible and are arranged with participants requirements and preferences as the highest priority.

 Green Pathways for Life Glasgow is our first project for people with dementia.
 In 2018 we engaged with over 250 people in care homes, community groups, day centres, allotment sites, and sheltered housing settings.

-If you are living with dementia or symptoms of memory loss, or are caring for someones who is, then please get in touch with our Development Officer, Louise Smith.
+If you are living with dementia or symptoms of memory loss, are caring for someone who is or would like to know a bit more about the project then please get in touch with our Development Officer, Louise Smith.

 Mobile: 07985 566 381

 Froglife, Graham Kerr Building, University of Glasgow, Glasgow G12 8QQ (please note we’re currently working outside of the office and may not be able to respond as promptly to enquiries made there)

 This work is supported with funding from the Life Changes Trust.
 The Trust is funded by The National Lottery Community Fund.